 After an initial acoustical treatment proved to be unsuccessful, the owner hired a second acoustic consultant who submitted several proposals with different acoustic floor suppliers, including CDM.
 After a thorough study and on site testing, the results obtained on the CDM test platform proved to be the most conclusive.

-CDM therefore proposed a different solution with CDM-XP-GYAMPCT 45 dBooster for the ‘free and functional weight’ zone and CDM-GYM-HP for the so called ‘force’ zone in the gym.
+CDM therefore proposed a different solution with CDM-XP-GYMPACT 45 dBooster for the ‘free and functional weight’ zone and CDM-GYM-HP for the so called ‘force’ zone in the gym.

 Even if it is not the parameter that prevails first, both systems have a resonance frequency of 9Hz.

-The CDM-XP-GYMACT45 dBooster system has the particularity of pushing the limits of dry acoustic screeds by seeking out very low frequency (31H) noise, even if the regulation is limited to 125Hz.
+The CDM-XP-GYMPACT45 dBooster system has the particularity of pushing the limits of dry acoustic screeds by seeking out very low frequency (31H) noise, even if the regulation is limited to 125Hz.

 In order to avoid any misuse, CDM proposed to install the floor, following tests carried out with dumbbells being dropped on the floor from approximately 1 m, generating noise levels up to 55 dB(A) in Leq, or deadlifts from 80 kg producing more than 42 dB(A) in the apartment above the gym.

 We have succeeded in reducing the noise by 30 dB(A) overall, to get to: